 We enjoy breakfast at our hotel then get on our way to the glacier!
 The great ice-dome of Vatnajökull is the mightiest glacier in Europe.
 There are many glacier tongues or outlet glaciers which reach down from Vatnajökull, stretching out like the fingers of an icy hand.
 These outlet glaciers are fabulous for glacier hiking, our specialist glacier guides will choose the most suitable one for your hike.
 Your guide will issue you with all necessary equipment, including ice crampons, then you are off on an exciting walk across the ice!
 See and learn all about the wonderful ice features including the networks of crevasses which riddle their way through glaciers.
 Marvel at this white wonderland which is always evolving and moving - your time on the ice will pass very quickly!

 Proper hiking boots are required, it is not possible to fit ice crampons to any other kind of footwear.
-You can hire sturdy hiking boots when you book your tour, they CANNOT be rented from the location on the day.
+You can hire sturdy hiking boots when you book your tour or on location on the day of the hike (although keep in mind that we cannot guarantee that your shoe size is available on location).
 The glacier hike is easy, if you are capable of hiking at a slow pace for an hour you can do it.

 click to enlarge